ultimaweapon/tsuki/README.md

 - Float to string conversion does not truncate precision (Lua limit this to 14 digits by default).
 - Float literal no longer accept hexadecimal format.
 - U+000B VERTICAL TAB no longer considered as a whitespace.

+## Frequently Asked Questions

+### Can we have zero-based indexing?

+This requires too much changes to the language so the answer is no. See #16 for more details.

 ## License